The Buffrs Book

 This section covers detailed documentation on operating the Buffrs CLI.
 Some of

-the content may also apply to the library, particularly the command
+the content may also apply to the library, particularly the command module.

-command should also provide useful information and is expected to
+The help command should also provide useful information and is expected to

 generally be more up-to-date.